kir-gadjello/llm/README.md

 A cli tool to make local and remote LLMs useful in the shell (bonus: streaming & interactivity supported)

-Only OpenAI-compatible endpoints are supported and detected via environment variable `OPENAI_API_BASE`. llama.cpp server and tabbyAPI are supported and tested.
+Only OpenAI-compatible endpoints are supported and detected via environment variable `OPENAI_API_BASE`. llama.cpp server, tabbyAPI and Groq API are supported and tested.

 The tool is suitable for basic usage as is and I retain the right to add various useful features in the future.